inBeat/inbeat-website/content/top-influencers/instagram/italy/milan/_index.md

 ---
-title: Top 10 Instagram Influencers In Milan In 2022
+title: Top 10 Instagram Influencers In Milan In 2023
 description: >-
-  Find top Instagram influencers in Milan in 2022.
-Most popular hashtags: #makeup #makeuptutorial #halloweenmakeup.
+  Find top Instagram influencers in Milan in 2023.
+Most popular hashtags: #makeup #pridemonth #eyeliner.
 platform: Instagram
-hits: 3207
+hits: 2574
-text_top: Discover the top-rated Instagram influencers on inBeat.
+text_top: See the most popular Instagram profiles on inBeat.
-text_bottom: Our database holds 3207 Instagram influencers like this in Milan, Italy for you to collaborate.
+text_bottom: Our platform aggregates 2574 Instagram influencers like this in Milan, Italy for you to contact.
 profiles:
   - username: "angel.mcqueen"
     fullname: >-